 The Xilinx Motion Adaptive Noise Reduction (MANR) LogiCORETM IP is a module for both motion detection and motion adaptive noise reduction in video systems.
 The core allows the motion detection function to be used independently of the noise reduction function for applications where noise reduction is not needed.
 The noise reduction algorithm is implemented as a recursive temporal filter with a user programmable transfer function allowing the user to control both the shape of the motion transfer and the strength of the noise reduction applied.
-The motion transfer function is initialized according to the settings in the CORE GeneratorTM GUI, but is also programmable at runtime via the register interface.
-The LogiCORE IP is provided with two different interfaces: General Purpose Processor and EDK pCore (including device driver).
+The motion transfer function is initialized according to the settings in the CORE GeneratorTM GUI, but is also programmable at runtime the register interface.
+CORE GeneratorTM technology generates the core as either an AXI EDK pCore, a standalone netlist for a General Purpose Processor (GPP) or as a Fixed Mode netlist.
+When generated as an EDK pCore, the processor interface is AXI4-Lite compliant.